Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 - Individual support : by specialists, e.g. Prof. Dr. Karl Philipp Kutzner,

-- Smooth cooperation with health insurance companies : The clinics provide support with the application process.
+- Smooth cooperation with health insurance funds : The clinics provide support with the application process.

-👉 Patients with a clear indication and severe symptoms often receive their hip or knee prosthesis more quickly – without having to wait months.
+👉 Patients with a clear indication and severe symptoms often receive their hip or knee replacement here more quickly – without months of waiting.

 2.6 The right partner: The Endoprotheticum Rhein-Main